Globalization and localization for Windows Phone 8

 Explains how to use the Multilingual App Toolkit.
 This toolkit integrates with Visual Studio Professional 2012 and Visual Studio Express 2012 for Windows Phone to provide translation support, translation file management, and localization tools to create Windows Phone apps and Windows Store apps.

 Use the Windows Phone Emulator to test your app in each display language that your app targets.
-For more information about how to use the Windows Phone Emulator, see How to test region settings for Windows Phone Emulator.
+For more information about how to use the Windows Phone Emulator, see How to test region settings in the emulator for Windows Phone 8.

-For more info about changing the display language, testing localized strings, and testing localized app titles, see How to test a localized app for Windows Phone.
+For more info about changing the display language, testing localized strings, and testing localized app titles, see How to test a localized app for Windows Phone 8.

 Before submitting your app to the Windows Phone Dev Center, make sure that your app conforms to the certification requirement described in section 4.4 of App submission requirements for Windows Phone.